hellmarbecker/blog/_drafts/2021-08-29-multivalue-dimensions-in-apache-druid-part-2.markdown

 ![Query Result](/assets/2021-08-29-query.jpg)

-This is especially neat when you need to deduplicate tag values.
+This is great when you need to deduplicate tag values.

 ## Learnings